-One of the best things a leader can do is ask the right questions.
-I love to say to our team, “I only know what I know.”
+One of the best things a leader can do is ask questions.
+I love to say to teams I lead, “I only know what I know.”
 The leader can often be the last to know where there is a problem or what others are thinking, so asking questions is critical to good leadership.

 I love this quote from Jack Welch: “When you’re a contributor you try to have all the answers.
 When you’re a leader, your job is to have all the questions.”

 Great leaders ask great questions.
 The better your questions the better your leadership can be.